A key inflation gauge tracked by the Fed slowed in February

 Friday’s report from the Commerce Department showed that consumer prices rose 0.3% from January to February, down from a 0.6% increase from December to January.
 Measured year-over-year, prices rose 5%, slower than the 5.3% annual increase in January.

 Excluding volatile food and energy prices, so-called core inflation rose 0.3% from January and 4.6% from a year earlier.
-Both reflected slowdowns from the previous month.
+Both were slowdowns from the previous month.
 The Fed is believed to pay particular attention to the core measure as a gauge of underlying inflation pressures.

 The report also showed that consumer spending rose 0.2% from January to February, a drop from a hefty 2% increase a month earlier.